 Align jobs to the specific purpose

-Marie Puybaraud: "The study shows that workplaces designed according to the Unity Principle are less effective than jobs geared to concrete purposes, there are no two organizations that are exactly the same, so each company has to design the available office space in such a way that it can provide the right one Business Model and Corporate Culture Best Supported.
+Marie Puybaraud: "The study shows that work environments that are designed according to the unitary principle are less effective than jobs geared to concrete purposes.
+There are no two organizations that are exactly alike.
+That's why every business must design the available office space to best support their respective business model and culture.

 Video communication will increase

 The use of video communication and other real-time communication technologies will also increase significantly.
 The surveyed office staff assume that they will be able to use Web conferencing, instant messaging and video conferencing significantly more frequently in 2020 this year.

 The proportion of those who regularly participate in web conferences will probably triple - from today 19 percent to 57 percent in 2020.
 The employees also expect that they will then also use technologies for cooperation that are still under development.

 Nearly half of the respondents (44 percent) assume that 2020 will provide three-dimensional video conferencing with a better screen depth and a more realistic view.

 Results - Office technologies and workstations today 2020: